Every level. Every goal. One flight school.

 Answers to the questions we hear most often from prospective students.

-The FAA minimum is 40 flight hours, but the FAA national average is 55–65 hours — and that's across all schools nationwide.
+The FAA minimum is 40 flight hours, but the FAA national average is 55–65 hours, and that's across all schools nationwide.
 How quickly you finish depends largely on how often you fly.
 Students who fly 2–3 times per week typically earn their certificate in 4–6 months.
 Flying once a week often takes 10–14 months.
 Consistency is the single biggest factor in how fast you progress.

 For the Private Pilot certificate, a realistic budget is $12,000–$15,000 depending on how many hours it takes you.
 The Sport Pilot typically runs $9,000–$11,000.
 These estimates include aircraft rental, instructor fees, exam fees, and study materials.
 We provide detailed cost breakdowns for each program — no hidden fees.

 It depends on the certificate you're pursuing.
-For the Sport Pilot certificate, no FAA medical is required — a current, valid U.S. driver's license serves as your medical qualification.
+For the Sport Pilot certificate, no FAA medical is required.
+A current, valid U.S. driver's license serves as your medical qualification.
 For the Private Pilot certificate, a 3rd Class FAA Medical is required, which is a straightforward exam with a local Aviation Medical Examiner (AME).
 We can help you locate an AME and understand what to expect.

-There's no minimum age to begin flight training — you can start learning at any age.
+There's no minimum age to begin flight training.
+You can start learning at any age.
 The FAA requires students to be at least 16 years old to fly solo in a powered aircraft (14 for gliders).
 You must be 17 to take the Private Pilot checkride, and 16 for Sport Pilot.
 There is no maximum age limit for any certificate.

 Light Sport Aircraft combine several training advantages: lower operating costs (passing savings to students), modern glass-cockpit avionics that teach relevant technology, and excellent flight characteristics that build foundational skills.
-Our specific fleet adds the extraordinary safety of full airframe parachute systems — a ballistic recovery system that can deploy a parachute for the entire aircraft in an emergency.
+Our specific fleet adds the extraordinary safety of full airframe parachute systems, a ballistic recovery system that can deploy a parachute for the entire aircraft in an emergency.
 It's an extra layer of safety not found in most training aircraft.

 In most cases, yes.
-Corrective lenses (glasses or contacts) are permitted for Sport and Private Pilot certificates — you'll just have a notation on your certificate.
+Corrective lenses (glasses or contacts) are permitted for Sport and Private Pilot certificates, and you'll just have a notation on your certificate.
 Many health conditions that might seem like disqualifiers are actually manageable through FAA Special Issuance processes or the BasicMed program.
 We encourage you to speak with an Aviation Medical Examiner early in the process.
 Don't assume you can't fly — check first.